 The Middle Division will be pre-flighted based on combined team handicaps.

 Generally, divisions of more than 12 teams will be pre-flighted.
 Flights will be based on the number of teams and the range of combined team handicaps.

 Championship Division – The overall Champion will be the team with the lowest total score.
-A team competing in the Mid-Amateur Division is eligible to win the overall Championship.
 In the event of a tie for first place, there will be a hole-by-hole sudden death playoff on a hole designated by the Committee to determine the Champions.

 Net Divisions – All ties in each flight of the Net Divisions will be broken by the USGA scorecard match.
 The last 9 holes will be considered holes 10-18, the last 6 holes will be holes 13-18, the last 3 holes will be holes 16-18 and the last hole will be hole 18.
 In the case that players are still tied after the 18th hole, the winner will be determined by lot.

 Net Divisions will pay gross first, then net.

 Practice rounds are available one week prior to the Championship on a space available basis and after 12:00 PM the weekend before.
 The price for a practice round is $40.00 + tax and includes cart and range balls prior to the round.
 Please call 941-497-1494 to arrange your practice round.
 The proper place to practice your golf swing is on the driving range, hitting multiple shots on the course is unacceptable.

 Chloe Kovelesky and Gabriella Albert raised the trophy at the Women’s Four-Ball Championship at Estero Country Club.
 The two-person team outlasted the defending champions, Elle Nachmann and Amelia Williams, by one stroke to secure the victory.